developersIndia/website/README.md

 # ❓ About The Project

+Making a temporary change to check if the CI/CD pipeline works.
+For more context, the GitHub Secrets mightn't be accessible to workflows triggered by a forked Pull Request.
+So, this changes is meant to check if anything's fixed or not.

 <!--
 Add a screencast (preferably in GIF format) to showcase the webpage & for obvious SEO reasons -->